atlassian/data-center-helm-charts/docs/docs/userguide/INSTALLATION.md

 ## 3. Configure database
 Using the `values.yaml` file obtained in [step 2](#2-obtain-valuesyaml), configure the usage of the database provisioned as part of the [prerequisites](PREREQUISITES.md).

+!!!tip "Automated setup steps"
-> By providing all the required database values, you will bypass the database connectivity configuration during the product setup.
+    By providing all the required database values, you will bypass the database connectivity configuration during the product setup.

 !!!info "Migration"
     If you are migrating an existing Data Center product to Kubernetes, use the values of your product's database.
 See [Migration guide](MIGRATION.md).